deep-symbolic-mathematics/TPSR/README.md

                    --max_number_bags 10 \
                    --save_results True
 ```
 For running the code on Strogatz or Black-box datasets, simply adjust the `pmlb_data_type` parameter to either `strogatz` or `blackbox`.
 The commands provided above are set for the Feynman datasets.
 You can also modify the `target_noise` and other parameters to suit your experiments.
-Running each commands saves the results for all datasets and metrics in a `.csv` file.
+Running each command saves the results for all datasets and metrics in a `.csv` file.